Hariss Harun: Young Lions

 Hariss began his career along with Young Lions in the S.League in 2007.
 He became the youngest S-League player in 2007, aged 16 years 3 months and 18 days.
 The Football Association of Singapore had granted Hariss special dispensation from a rule that allowed players only of 18 years and above to play.

 In August 2007, he was Singapore's winner of Nike's 'Who's The Next' contest and secured a training stint at FC Barcelona's famed academy, La Masia.
 He trained at the Catalans' youth academy for a week, along with 13 other players from six Asia Pacific countries including South Korea and Japan.
 He captained the players in three friendly games against players from FC Barcelona's youth academy.
 Hariss impressed the trainers and returned a week later with the MVP award.

 2008 proved to be a difficult year for Hariss as he tore his ligaments in a league match against Super Reds on 26 May when Oh Ddog Yi fell on his right knee.
 The injury ruled him out for a year, causing him to miss the rest of Singapore's World Cup qualifying campaign as well as the 2008 ASEAN Football Championship.

+Trials with Shanghai Shenhua

-With the help of the Football Association of Singapore and the national team coach Raddy Avramovic, Hariss underwent a 10-day trial with Chinese Super League side Shanghai Shenhua in July 2010, but was ultimately not offered a contract.
+With the help of the Football Association of Singapore and the national team coach Radojko Avramović, Hariss underwent a 10-day trial with Chinese Super League side Shanghai Shenhua in July 2010, but was ultimately not offered a contract.

 Injury would strike Hariss again in 2010, when he suffered a right leg fracture in a match against India at the 2010 Asian Games on 11 November 2010.
 The duration of six weeks that Hariss required for the recovery of his fracture eventually meant that he missed out on a second consecutive ASEAN Football Championship.

-Hariss' performances were recognized with the S.League Young Player of the Year award in 2010.
+Hariss' performances were recognized with the S.League 'Young Player of the Year' award in 2010.